 A systematic CRISPR screen defines mutational mechanisms underpinning signatures caused by replication errors and endogenous DNA damage

 Mutational signatures are imprints of pathophysiological processes arising through tumorigenesis.
-Here, we generate isogenic CRISPR-Cas9 knockouts (∆) of 43 genes in human induced pluripotent stem cells, culture them in the absence of added DNA damage, and perform whole-genome sequencing of 173 daughter subclones. ∆OGG1, ∆UNG, ∆EXO1, ∆RNF168, ∆MLH1, ∆MSH2, ∆MSH6, ∆PMS1, and ∆PMS2 produce marked mutational signatures indicative of being critical mitigators of endogenous DNA changes.
-Detailed analyses reveal that 8-oxo-dG removal by different repair proteins is sequence-context-specific while uracil clearance is sequence-context-independent.
-Signatures of mismatch repair (MMR) deficiency show components of C>A transversions due to oxidative damage, T>C and C>T transitions due to differential misincorporation by replicative polymerases, and T>A transversions for which we propose a ‘reverse template slippage’ model. ∆MLH1, ∆MSH6, and ∆MSH2 signatures are similar to each other but distinct from ∆PMS2.
-We validate these gene-specificities in cells from patients with Constitutive Mismatch Repair Deficiency Syndrome.
-Based on these experimental insights, we develop a classifier, MMRDetect, to detect MMR-deficient tumors.
-Application of MMRDetect to 7359 WGS cancers shows improved clinical detection of patients with MMR deficient whom could have responsiveness to immunotherapy agents.
+We generated isogenic CRISPR–Cas9 knockouts (∆) of 43 genes in human induced pluripotent stem cells, cultured them in the absence of added DNA damage and performed whole-genome sequencing of 173 subclones. ∆OGG1, ∆UNG, ∆EXO1, ∆RNF168, ∆MLH1, ∆MSH2, ∆MSH6, ∆PMS1 and ∆PMS2 produced marked mutational signatures indicative of them being critical mitigators of endogenous DNA modifications.
+Detailed analyses revealed mutational mechanistic insights, including how 8-oxo-2′-deoxyguanosine elimination is sequence context specific while uracil clearance is sequence context independent.
+Mismatch repair (MMR) deficiency signatures are engendered by oxidative damage (C > A transversions) and differential misincorporation by replicative polymerases (T > C and C > T transitions), and we propose a reverse template slippage model for T > A transversions. ∆MLH1, ∆MSH6 and ∆MSH2 signatures were similar to each other but distinct from ∆PMS2.
+Finally, we developed a classifier, MMRDetect, where application to 7,695 whole-genome-sequenced cancers showed enhanced detection of MMR-deficient tumors, with implications for responsiveness to immunotherapies.